T-54/T-55: Middle East

 Israel captured many from Egypt in 1967, along with a few T-55s from Syria, and kept some of them in service.
 They were upgraded with a 105 mm NATO-standard L7 or M68, a US version of the L7, replacing the old Soviet 100 mm D-10, and a General Motors diesel replacing the original Soviet diesel engine.
 The Israelis designated these Tiran-5 medium tanks, and they were used by reserve units until the early 1990s.
 Most of these were then sold to assorted Third World countries, some of them in Latin America, and the rest were heavily modified, converted into the Achzarit heavy armoured personnel carrier.

 In the Lebanese Civil War, on 10 June 1982, eight Israeli M48A3s, two M60A1s and at least three M113 APCs were lost in an ambush by Syrian T-55 tanks and BMP-1 APCs during the Battle of Sultan Yacoub.

 The tank was heavily used during the Iran–Iraq War of 1980–88.
 T-54/55 participated in the biggest tank battle of the war in early 1981.
 Iran lost 214 Chieftain and M60A1 tanks in the battle.
 In return, Iraq lost 45 T-55 and T-62 tanks.
-Another known tank battle occurred on 11 October 1980, when a large Iranian convoy supported by battalion of Chieftains (92nd Division) was ambushed by battalion of Iraqi T-55s (26th Brigade).
+Another known tank battle occurred on 11 October 1980, when a large Iranian convoy supported by a battalion of Chieftains (92nd Division) was ambushed by a battalion of Iraqi T-55s (26th Brigade).
 During the battle, the Iranians lost 20 Chieftains plus other armoured vehicles and withdrew.

-Many of Iraqi T-55s saw action during Operation Desert Storm in Iraq and Kuwait in January/February 1991, and during the 2003 US/UK invasion of Iraq with poor results.
+Many Iraqi T-55s saw action during Operation Desert Storm in Iraq and Kuwait in January/February 1991, and during the 2003 US/UK invasion of Iraq with poor results.

+T-55 tanks also were used in the Yemeni civil war in 1994, both by the government army and by the South Yemeni separatists.
+They were the main tanks of both sides and were used most actively (along with the T-62).